 - 1. Door Handle.
 Pull to open door. - 2.
 Door Safety Lock System.
 The oven will not operate unless the door is securely closed. - 3.
 Window with Metal Shield.
 Shield prevents microwaves from escaping.
 It is designed as a screen to allow you to view food as it cooks. - 4.
 Two-Position Bi-Level Cooking Rack.
 Use for extra space when cooking in more than one container at the same time.
 See page 17 for more information. - 5.
 Filter.
-See page 64 for cleaning information. - 6.
+See page 49 for cleaning information. - 6.
 Cooktop/Countertop Light.
 Turn on to light your cooktop or countertop or turn on as a night light.
-See page 16 for more information. - 7.
-Exhaust Fan and Cooktop/Countertop Light Switches.
-See pages 14-17 for more information.

-- 8. Control Panel.
+See page 15 for more information.

+- 7. Exhaust Fan and Cooktop Light Switches.
+See pages 14-17 for more information. - 8.
+Control Panel.
 Touch the pads on this panel to perform all functions.
 See pages 11-13 for more information. - 9.
 Vent Grille. - 10.
 Temperature Probe Socket (on oven wall).
 Plug the Temperature Probe into this socket when using probe for cooking.
 See page 31 for more information.

 NOTE: Do not store the Temperature Probe in the oven when probe is not being used.
-Store in a handy place. - 11.
-Convection Air Openings (on back of oven cavity).
-See page 43 for information on convection cooking. - 12.
-Model and Serial Number Plate.
+Store in a handy place.

+11. Model and Serial Number Plate.